-Part 2: Major Conditional Use Permit Findings
+Part 1: Major Conditional Use Permit Findings

 The following findings are made to approve the major conditional use permit.
 Required findings are shown in bold type and the reasons the project satisfies the required findings are shown in normal type.
-The basis to approve the permit is not limited to the findings contained herein, but also includes the information contained in the March 16, 2011, and April 20, 2011 (adjourned to April 27, 2011), Planning Commission staff reports, the adopted CEQA findings for the project, the adopted conditions of approval and the Standard Conditions of Approval/Mitigation Monitoring and Reporting Program (SCAMMRP), and the Subsequent Mitigated Negative Declaration/Addendum prepared for the project.
+The basis to approve the permit is not limited to the findings contained herein, but also includes the information contained in the March 16, 2011, and April 20, 2011 (adjourned to April 27, 2011), Planning Commission staff reports, the June 21, 2011, City Council Agenda Report, the adopted CEQA findings for the project, the adopted conditions of approval and the Standard Conditions of Approval/Mitigation Monitoring and Reporting Program (SCAMMRP), the Subsequent Mitigated Negative Declaration/Addendum prepared for the project, and the entire record before the City.